 In carrying out our mission, the BSE department contributes to the teaching, research, and extension/outreach missions of Virginia Tech.

-Our teaching program includes 120 undergraduate students pursuing the Bachelor of Science (B.S.) degree in BSE and 63 graduate students pursuing Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in BSE.
+Our teaching program includes Bachelor of Science (B.S.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) degrees in BSE.
 In addition to the courses we teach in major, we teach service courses taken by students in several colleges in the university.

 Our research program is conducted by faculty members and students addressing a wide range of research objectives.
 Our research is funded primarily by federal and state agencies, with some support from industry.
 Some funders of current research projects include National Science Foundation (NSF), US Department of Agriculture (USDA), National Institutes of Health (NIH), US Department of Energy (DOE), US Environmental Protection Agency (EPA), National Fish and Wildlife Foundation (NFWF), and Virginia Department of Environmental Quality (DEQ).
 The results of our research are published in a wide variety of scholarly journals.